What Is a Chemical Pregnancy? Everything You Need to Know

 The risk of chemical pregnancy increases if you’re over the age of 35 or dealing with certain medical issues, such as blood clotting and thyroid disorders.
 Unfortunately, there are no known ways to prevent chemical pregnancy.

-This type of miscarriage happens so early on, you may not notice any chemical pregnancy symptoms at all.
+Now that you understand what a chemical pregnancy is and why it happens, your next question may be: What are the signs of chemical pregnancy?
+The truth is, this type of miscarriage happens so early on, you may not notice any chemical pregnancy symptoms at all.
 “Many women won’t be aware they’ve experienced a chemical pregnancy loss unless they’ve taken a home pregnancy test,” says Mark P. Trolice, MD, director of Fertility CARE: The IVF Center in Orlando, Florida, and author of From Infertility to Parenthood.
-“Often the woman just has a heavier period.”
-Other chemical pregnancy symptoms can include period-like uterine cramps in the days after a pregnancy test and passing clots of blood from the vagina.
+The unfortunate reality is that you may see a faint positive reading on an early home pregnancy test, only to receive a negative result a week or two later.